Back to Living Real Change

 3 steps to early breast cancer detection

-Women can proactively increase their chances of early detection of breast cancer by following three recommended steps included in the guidelines set by the American Cancer Society.
+Women can proactively increase their chances of early detection of breast cancer by following three recommended steps included in the American Cancer Society's guidelines.
 This three-pronged approach is believed to be more effective than any one exam or test alone.

 “Being proactive with your health by communicating with your physician and getting regular screening exams is key to early detection.
 And early detection has proven to save lives,” says Beverly Copelan, R.T.(R)(M), manager of the Doris Shaheen Breast Health Center at Piedmont.